 Instructions

-- In a small bowl, mix 2 tbsp sugar with ½ tsp cinnamon.
-Set aside.2 tbsp sugar, ½ tsp cinnamon or more according to taste
+- Combine the sugar and cinnamon in a small bowl and set aside.2 tablespoon sugar, ½ teaspoon cinnamon or more according to taste

-- Peel and slice the plantain lengthwise into even quarters (lenghtwise)1 ripe plantain
+- Peel the plantain, then slice it lengthwise into three even strips.1 ripe plantain

-- Add the plantain slices to the skillet in a single layer.
-Fry for 2–3 minutes per side, or until golden and softened.
+- Sprinkle 1 teaspoon of sugar over the melted butter and add the plantain slices in a single layer.
+Cook for 2–3 minutes per side, until golden and softened.1 teaspoon sugar

-- Remove from the pan and immediately sprinkle or dip in the cinnamon sugar mixture.
+- Remove from the pan and immediately sprinkle or dip into the cinnamon sugar mixture.

 - Optional but recommended: Serve warm with a scoop of vanilla ice cream.Optional: Vanilla ice cream